yahya-yusifli/selenium-automation-notes/03_Waits_and_Synchronization.md/Fluent_Wait.md

 ### Difference from WebDriverWait

-WebDriverWait is a simplified form of Fluent Wait with default polling (500ms) and no custom exception handling, making it easier but less flexible.
+- WebDriverWait is a simplified form of Fluent Wait with default polling (500ms) and no custom exception handling, making it easier but less flexible.
+- Unlike WebDriver wait, we need to build customized wait methods based on condition.

 ---
 ### When to Use